BoldingBruggeman/metu-2022-workshop/README.md

-This material was created by [Bolding & Bruggeman ApS](https://bolding-bruggeman.com/) for a workshop held 7-11 February 2022 as part of a contract from [IMS-METU](http://ims.metu.edu.tr/) to .
-It is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This material was created by [Bolding & Bruggeman ApS](https://bolding-bruggeman.com/) for a workshop held 7-11 February 2022 as part of a contract from [IMS-METU](https://ims.metu.edu.tr/).
+It is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 You can use the Jupyter Notebooks in this repository with Binder: